suneeta-mall/fable-flow/docs/examples/basic-workflow.md

 - **Start Simple**: Begin with clear, straightforward narratives
 - **Know Your Audience**: Research age-appropriate content and interests
 - **Test Early**: Get feedback from children and educators throughout development
-- **Iterate Frequently**: Use feedback to improve your story continuously

 ### Technical Best Practices
-- **Version Control**: Keep track of different story versions
+- **Version Control**: Track different story versions
 - **Backup Everything**: Maintain copies of all source materials
 - **Quality Checks**: Review all generated content before publishing
 - **Accessibility First**: Design for inclusive access from the beginning

-### Community Engagement
-- **Share Your Process**: Document your creation journey for others
-- **Seek Feedback**: Engage with the FableFlow community for input
-- **Contribute Back**: Help improve the platform and help other creators
-- **Celebrate Success**: Share your achievements and inspire others

 ---

-This example demonstrates the complete FableFlow workflow from concept to finished story.
-Each project will be unique, but this framework provides a solid foundation for creating engaging, educational multimedia stories.

 Ready to start your own story?
-Check out our [Quick Start Guide](../getting-started/quick-start.md) to begin your creative journey!
+See the [Quick Start Guide](../getting-started/quick-start.md).